Skip to main content

 Blog

-5 Patterns Hidden in Your Cancellation Feedback
+5 Hidden Patterns in Cancellation Feedback

 I've read thousands of cancellation responses.
-Not because I enjoy it — because I built a tool that analyzes them, and I needed to understand what patterns actually matter.
+Not because I enjoy it.
+Because I built a tool that analyzes them, and I needed to understand what patterns actually matter.

+(If you're new to this and haven't set up a systematic process yet, start with How to Analyze Cancellation Feedback in Seconds.)
 Here's what I've learned: most founders dramatically undercount the number of distinct churn drivers in their data.
 They see "pricing" and "competitor" as the big buckets and stop there.
 But the actual patterns are more nuanced, and the ones you miss are usually the most actionable.

 1. The "Value Gap" Is Not the Same as "Too Expensive"